VasherMC/vscode-awa-language-extension/README.md

 - Implementation showing how to handle Formatting.
 [Black Formatter](https://github.com/microsoft/vscode-black-formatter/tree/main/bundled/tool)
 - Implementation showing how to handle Code Actions. [isort](https://github.com/microsoft/vscode-isort/blob/main/bundled/tool)

-## Building and Run the extension
+## Build and Run the extension

-Run the `Debug Extension and Python` configuration form VS Code.
+Run the `Debug Extension and Python` configuration from VS Code.
 That should build and debug the extension in host window.

 Note: if you just want to build you can run the build task in VS Code (`ctrl`+`shift`+`B`)